Cafe au Lait

 I often contrive to be in Field's on my trips to Chicago.
-Like any grownup I loathed to shop.
+Like any grownup I loathe to shop.
 But I have come to love—well, to like a lot—shopping at Field's on State Street.
 I have bought cheesecake there, and a belt, a wallet, pajamas, and shirts.
 I have eaten Chinese, drunk cafe au lait, and learned how to clean a lobster.
 It is a store in which you can buy a Bears mug for a buck or a hand-woven Tibetan room rug for $27,000; if you look hard enough you will probably also find Bears rugs and Tibetan mugs.
 Their lines of store-label goods offer boutique style at mall prices; their pajamas are cut like Diors (if from lesser cloth) and their made-in-Italy men's outer coats sell for half what the same garment would cost in a shop.

 The store occupies a whole Loop block—thirteen floors of merchandise, fifteen restaurants, and a range of services that would embarrass most malls, from watch repair to cleaning, interior decorating, catering, travel booking, and hair styling.
 The store will deliver hose to any office in the Loop, mail merchandise anywhere, and offers its own warranties on appliances that often are more generous than those of the manufacturers.

 Most astounding to someone whose shopping experience has been limited to mall stores manned by teenagers, Field's clerks know what they are selling.
 A year ago I was in the market for a sharpening steel.
 All the cookbooks said I ought to use one, but they didn't say why or how.
 I asked the kitchen guy at Field's and got a demonstration showing how a steel cleans the dulling microscopic burrs from a knife's edge.
-On another occasion L. asked why German coffee makers deliver much better brew than Mr. Coffees; she was told by a clerk that Mr. Coffee machines heat brewing water only to 120 degrees (or something like that) compared to the Braun or Krups machines, which heat it to 160
+On another occasion L. asked why German coffee makers deliver much better brew than Mr. Coffees; she was told by a clerk that Mr. Coffee machines heat brewing water only to 120 degrees (or something like that) compared to the Braun or Krups machines, which heat it to 160 degrees.

 Field's is not perfect.
 The ink on their otherwise rugged shopping bags bleeds when wet, and its entire selection of men's hats is sized for customers with small heads—the result perhaps of catering to a clientele that includes a high percentage of football fans.
 But these are quibbles.

-Michigan Avenue and mistakenly assumed that this branch store was the Marshall Field's.
+Many a tourist who has visited Field's on North Michigan Avenue and mistakenly assumed that this branch store was the Marshall Field's.
 The chain maintains its mall stores as a customer service for customers who can't parallel park or who panic at the prospect of rubbing elbows with people who use American Express cards.
 But there is only one real Field's.
 The Water Tower Field's is to its State Street store what the State of Illinois Center is to the statehouse.

 First-time shoppers should know that the scenes on State Street are grim this time of year in spite of the music and the lights, mainly because of the sheer crush of people.
 They stand six deep to gawk at the famous windows, and customers—mostly suburban moms with kids in tow—start lining up in mid-morning for seats in the Walnut Room for lunch around a 45-foot Christmas tree festooned with 12,000 lights.
 (I know the number because I counted each one last year while waiting for a table.)
 Such rites have become a tradition for thousands people to whom the State Street store is not just a store but a monument to a way of life, indeed to a city they abandoned—or which abandoned them.